-This new database is not a permanent collection of contact data.
-The database updates with information such as contact email addresses, opt-in dates, and other system-generated fields.
-The XML file that is sent to Campaign updates the contact information columns in the XML Submit document that is marked as SAVE COLUMN.
-Contact detail remains for 60 days but is available in aggregate reports beyond that time frame.
+The XML file sent to Campaign updates the contact information columns in the XML Submit document, marked as SAVE COLUMN.
 You can save data to the database and not use it in the template.
 Alternatively, the fields must exist in the database but not the template.

 Database fields in Transact